-The new standard is still built around the process approach, which incorporates the PDCA cycle.
-Additionally the new version is more explicit about the meaning of the process approach.
+The new standard still uses the PDCA cycle, however the new version is more explicit about the meaning of the process approach.

-How can I get a summary of the changes between ISO 9001:2008 and ISO 9001:2015?
+How can I get a summary of the changes between ISO 14001:2004 & ISO 14001:2015?

 BSI has produced a mapping guide which compares the clauses between both versions of the standard.
 This is a useful document that will help you to quickly identify the key changes and which clauses they refer to.
-You can download this at www.bsigroup.com.
+You can download this at www.bsigroup.com